 The High Stakes of Medical Device Innovation

 Before medical devices reach the market, it takes years of R&D, detailed regulatory paperwork, stringent approvals, and high investment that goes into each innovation.
 IP infringement, whether it’s a copycat medical device or a similar superior device, can dilute a company’s market share, even putting them out of business.
+That’s why Intellectual Property Infringement Intelligence is crucial in cases where there is a suspicion of potential IP theft.

 The disagreements in a medical device company developing an innovative solution in the field of facial surgeries put their IP at stake.
 The issue arose following the dismissal of a founding member whose mediocre performance led to him being replaced with someone the investors felt would benefit the company more.
 The disgruntled founder still retained a minority shareholding, but took legal action, claiming that his shares had been deliberately diluted.